kchen0x/awesome-tools/README.md

 ## Mac Softwares

 - [Karabiner-Elements] - A powerful utility for keyboard customization.
+    - [GokuRakuJoudo] - A karabiner-elements parser using EDN format, easy to use.
 - [Proxyee Down] - A high speed http download management. (download sniffing and Baidu Pan proxy)

 ## Terminal Tools